-Sequential predilation photographs of iris lesions are extremely helpful for monitoring the lesions’ size and growth and are done usually prior to dilation.
+Sequential photographs of iris lesions are extremely helpful for monitoring the lesions’ size and growth and are done usually prior to dilation.

-Ultrasonographic biomicroscopy (UBM) can be extremely helpful in differentiating solid iris masses from iris cysts.
+UBM can be extremely helpful in differentiating solid iris masses from iris cysts.
 Melanomas involving the anterior chamber angle can also invade the ciliary body.
 Thus, in these tumors, gonioscopy and UBM of the ciliary body is critical.
 The anterior chamber angle can also be viewed, and ciliary body involvement can be evaluated.
 Nodular melanomas with posterior extension delimited by the lens may show a “lion’s paw” appearance on UBM.
 UBM has recently been used to help monitor the characteristics of these lesions after brachytherapy.

-B-scan ultrasonography is recommended only if a ciliary body tumor is suspected.
 Fluorescein angiography may show irregular vascular channels with late filling.
-However, this modality is rarely helpful and is usually not done in clinical practice.
+However, this modality is rarely helpful and is usually not performed in clinical practice.

 Diagnostic procedures include the following: